Cadmus

 Running Tests

-Tests require the TEST_ROOT_DIR environment variable to be set:
+Tests require the TEST_ROOT_DIR environment variable to be set.
+The easiest way to run the

 TEST_ROOT_DIR=$(pwd) cargo test

-This is automatically configured in CI but must be set manually for local testing.
+TEST_ROOT_DIR is automatically configured in CI but must be set manually when running

 Platform Support